tenwit/docker-demos/README.md

-The base Parabank Docker image.
+The IntegrationQA Docker demos.
-Used by several other images in the Docker demos projects.
+One demo per subdirectory.
+Some subdirectories build base images and are not demos themselves.
+Check the READMEs for more details.